CBinet/knot-db/README.md

 where **table** is the name of the table to apply the query and **query** is the actual query to execute.

-A typical response would look like this :
+A typical response would like this :

 ```json
 {